statgen/pheweb/README.md

 ### 4. Load your association files.

-0. If you only want variants that reach some minimum MAF, then set `minimum_maf` in `config.config`.
+0. If you only want variants that reach some minimum MAF, then set `minimum_maf` in `config.py`.
    Any variant that has at least that minor allele frequency (MAF) will be shown on the website, no matter what.
    If a variant has a smaller MAF (in some phenotype), it will still be shown if it has a large enough MAF in some other phenotype.